Deep Reinforcement Learning (DRL)

 What is the "Reward Hacking" problem?

-How much data is needed to train a DRL model?
+How much data does a DRL model need?

 Can DRL handle continuous action spaces?